SilentNightx/VitaDockPlus/README.md

 `termit` to open terminal emulator
 `alacarte` to open menu editor

+If you want to install more programs first expand the filesystem to fill the rest of your SD card.

 # Experimental Sharpscale Mode
 I've included a hidden experimental mode for users of the Sharpscale plugin: https://forum.devchroma.nl/index.php?topic=112.0